 The practice manager helped to ensure staff had the right knowledge and skills to maintain hygiene standards.
-Records showed the principal dentist carried out staff observations for example regarding hand washing and the correct disposal of clinical waste.
-They provided staff with on going training to ensure best practice standards were maintained.
+Records showed the practice manager carried out staff observations for example regarding hand washing and the correct disposal of clinical waste.
+They provided staff with ongoing training to ensure best practice standards were maintained.

 The practice carried out a range of audits to ensure standards were being maintained and to identify areas for further improvement.
 For example, the self-assessment audit relating to the Department of Health's guidance about decontamination in dental services (HTM01-05) had been completed.
 This is designed to assist all registered primary dental care services to meet satisfactory levels of decontamination of equipment.

 Records showed a decontamination audit was carried out in September 2015.
-We saw the audit results indicated the practice was meeting the required minimum standards.
-We were told a re-audit had been completed the week prior to inspection however the practice was unable to access the audit results on the day of inspection.
-During the inspection we observed the practice was meeting the minimum standards as required by HTM 01-05.
+We were told the audit results indicated the practice was meeting the required standards.
+During the inspection we observed the practice was meeting the essential standards as required by HTM01-05 except for the validation of the autoclaves which the provider addressed immediately when we spoke with them.